 Contributor Caroline Coker

-This is one of my favorite appetizers and I make it at home all the time.
+This is one of my favorite appetizers that I make at home all the time.
 During one memorable chapter of my childhood, I spent the summer with my mom and younger brother, poolside at my aunt and uncle’s home in Texas, where mom made mounds of Mexican Caviar to snack on daily.
 It has now become a signature family dish, and my mom will sometimes add black eyed peas or boiled peanuts in place of the black beans for that Southern flair.
 Whatever legume is your favorite, you will find this recipe to be addictive.

 Makes 6 servings